keylime/enhancements/7_multi-tenancy.md

 All calls to the `GroupsHandler` require a root admin account, with the exception of the `GET` method.

 * `GET`: Get a list of groups or details of a specific group from the system.
-Requires the caller to be the admin of the group in which the user resides or the root admin.

 * `POST`: Allows creation of a new group.
 The following params should be populated;
-    * `group_name`: Username of the new user
+    * `group_name`: The name of the group.
-    * `group_desc`: Password of the new user
+    * `group_desc`: A description of the group.

-* `PATCH`: Patch will be used to change groups name.
+* `PATCH`: Patch will be used to change groups name or description.

 * `DELETE`: Allows deletion of a group.
-This operation will cascade remove all users and agents and admins that exist within the group.
+This operation will cascade remove all users and agents the admin that exist within the group. the recommendation is that admins should move all agents and users out of the group (should they wish to retain them).

 #### AuthHandler